-Provide 2005-2006 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2006-2007 academic year costs of attendance for the following categories that are applicable to your institution.

-X Check here if your institution's 2005 and provide an approximate date (i. costs of attendance will be available 6/15/2005 e., month/day) when yo
+X Check here if your institution's 2006 and provide an approximate date (i.costs of attendance will be available 6/15/2006 e., month/day) when yo

-G1 Undergraduate full-time tuition, reand room and board for a full-time usemester or 45 quarter hours for instrument of credits).
-A full academic to June; usually equated to two semone-four plan.
+G1 Undergraduate full-time tuition, reand room and board for a full-time usemester or 45 quarter hours for ins number of credits).
+A full academic y to June; usually equated to two semone-four plan.
 Room and board is domeal plan.
-Required fees include on tuition (e.g., registration, health, or a use). indergraduate student f dititutions that derive and year refers to the period desters, two trimesters, defined as double occup aly charges that all full-ti for the FULL 2005-2006 The nual tuition by multiplying of time generally extended three quarters, or the perancy and 19 meals per sime students must pay the students must pay the nual students must pay the nu academic year (30 g credit hour cost by ding from September eriod covered by a fourweek or the maximum that are not included in
+Required fees include on tuition (e.g., registration, health, or a use). ndergraduate student for titutions that derive ann year refers to the period testers, two trimesters, the efined as double occupantly charges that all full-ti or the FULL 2006-2007 and tuition by multiplying I of time generally extendince quarters, or the perancy and 19 meals per with the students must pay the students must pay the perancy and the students must pay the student academic year (30 credit hour cost by ding from September riod covered by a four- yeek or the maximum hat are not included in

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$18,693
+Tuition: \$19,721

-G1 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS Tuition:

-Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 • In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-C4 Out-of-state:
+Out-of-state:

-G1 NONRESIDENT ALIENS Tuition: \$18,693
+G1 NONRESIDENT ALIENS

-Tultion. ψ10,093
+Tuition: \$19,721

+DECLUBED FEED ī D 4 750

-G1 REQUIRED FEES: I \$1,667
+G1 REQUIRED FEES: \$1,759

-0. TREASURED FEED. ψ1,001

-G1 ROOM AND BOARD: †
+G1 ROOM AND BOARD:

-(on-campus) \$7,820
+0. (on-campus) \$8,054

-G1 ROOM ONLY:
+G1 ROOM ONLY: +3,00.

-(on-campus) \$4,266
+(on-campus) \$4,394

 G1 BOARD ONLY:

-(on-campus meal plan) \$3,554
+(on-campus meal plan) \$3,660

 G1 Comprehensive tuition and room an college cannot provide separate tuit board fees):

 G1 Other:

 G2 Minimum Maximum